BehradToghi/TensorFLow_ConvImageClassifier/README.md

 # ConvImageClassifier
-## This is a simple code for educational purposes.
+## This is a simple neural network implementation for educational purposes using Keras and TensorFlow.

 Basic Convolutional Image Classifier on Fashion MNIST dataset using TensorFlow Please clone the repository and run the following command: